 In conclusion, the state of Virginia has made significant strides in ensuring that both exotic pet owners and the public alike are safe.
 By clearly outlining which animals are legal to own, owners can be sure that they are not inadvertently breaking any laws that could lead to severe legal consequences.
 However, despite the regulatory efforts, animal welfare must remain at the forefront of every decision as the respect and accountability shown are crucial for maintaining happy and healthy animals.
 Ultimately, in a bid to ensure animal welfare and public safety, it is vital for animal owners to be aware of the regulations in place and comply with them.

-Further Reading: Which Is The Cheapest Pet?
+Further Reading: What Is The 3rd Most Popular Pet?